MCPinch/MCPinch.github.io/BeagleRecon.md

 Phew, that wasn't too bad.
 Right?! :/

+### But why?
+With this, the beaglebone can be plugged into any network and it will automatically find the right range.
+This takes  a lot of strain off of other functions that may be added later and makes enumeration much easier if we know the scope to scan beforehand.

 ## Ping Scan:
 Now that we have done all the fancy calculations, we need to figure out a way to process this information into something useful.
 In other words, how can i loop through each address for a given address range?
 I came up with the following solution: